College shopping is in full swing as many families of newly minted high school seniors are hitting the road to check out potential colleges.

 But what about extending this same environmental criteria to the college selection?
 More and more college shoppers are now adding the selection criteria of which colleges are the most responsive to greenhouse gas concerns.
 Green Blizzard was curious.

-Apparently, this emerging consumer interest in a college’s perspective on the green movement was enough for The Princeton Review to release its first Guide to 286 Green Colleges.
-According to the Princeton Review, among the almost 16,000 college applicants and parents of applicants they surveyed for its 2009 College Hopes & Worries Survey, 66 percent of respondents said they would value having information about a college’s commitment to the environment.
+Apparently, this emerging consumer interest in a college’s perspective on the green movement was enough for The Princeton Review to release its popular and annual Guide to Green Colleges.
+According to the Princeton Review, among the almost 16,000 college applicants and parents of applicants, 66 percent of respondents said they would value having information about a college’s commitment to the environment.
 Moreover, of that cohort, 24 percent said such information would “very much” impact their decision to apply to or to attend the school.
 Clearly the green movement on college campuses is far more than a passing fad.
 There is a sincere and growing interest among students in identifying and applying to colleges where there is a demonstrated com- mitment to sustainability.

 The Princeton Review partnered with the United States Green Building Council (USGBC) on this guide.
 Its FREE and can be downloaded from the Princeton Review website.